 Handle Rescheduling and Time Zones

 Rescheduling and time-zone math are exactly the fiddly tasks software should own.
 Let the tool handle changes and conversions automatically rather than untangling them by hand.
-This removes a surprising amount of low-grade friction that otherwise eats your attention.
+This removes a surprising amount of low-grade friction that otherwise eats your attention, and it eliminates a whole category of embarrassing errors — the missed call because someone got the time zone wrong, the double-booking from a manual reschedule.
+Software simply does not make those mistakes.

 Connect Scheduling to the Rest of Your Workflow

 Scheduling delivers the most value when a booked meeting flows into the rest of your process — the right record updated, the follow-up queued, the context attached.
 A booking that lands in an isolated calendar and nowhere else is a missed chance to keep your pipeline current.
-The booking should be the start of a tracked interaction, not a dead end.
+The booking should be the start of a tracked interaction, not a dead end — ideally the prospect's details and their answers land on a record you can work, so the meeting is already part of your pipeline before it happens.

 JYNI keeps booking links and your customer pipeline together, so a scheduled meeting lands against the right lead with the context attached — not in an isolated calendar you reconcile later.
 Start free with 100 credits.